10 Steps to Finding a Great Wedding Photographer

 Step 2: Do Your Homework

-Start your search by reading reviews from recent brides and browsing hundreds of local listings .
+Start your search by reading reviews from recent brides and browsing hundreds of local listings.
 Carefully review potential photographers' websites and blogs to check out photos of other weddings they've shot, which will give you an idea of their style.
 The design of the website may also give you clues about the photographer's personality and sensibility.
-Check out their Facebook and Twitter pages too, if possible -- is the feedback from clients good?
+Check out their Facebook, Instagram and Twitter pages too, if possible.
+Is the feedback from clients positive?
 How does the photographer respond?

 Step 3: Set Up Interviews